Practical One-Round-Trip BFT Replication: Details

 \subsection{Replica State}

 The state at each replica is summarized in Figure~\ref{fig:replica_state}.
-As with any replicated state machine, the replica maintains a \emph{log}.
-An entry at index $k$ in the log contains the full client request, the execution result, and a hash of the \emph{log} up to $k$, which we will refer to as $H(k)$.
+Replicas maintain a partially speculative \emph{log}.
+An entry at index $k$ in the log contains the full client request, the execution result, and a hash digest of the log up to $k$, which we will refer to as $H(k)$.
 We compute $H(k)$ by hashing the request at $k$ and $H(k-1)$.
-The replica also keeps track of the latest checkpoint \emph{chkpt}, which consists of an index in the log (\emph{chkpt.idx}), a proof of correctness (\emph{chkpt.proof}) of the checkpoint, and a snapshot of the application state at \emph{chkpt.idx} (\emph{chkpt.snapshot}).\footnote{An example of an application snapshot is the current contents of a key-value store.}
+The hash digest allows replicas and clients to quickly check whether replica logs are consistent up to an index $k$.
+To track the committed prefix of the log, replicas also record the latest checkpoint \emph{chkpt}, which consists of an index in the log (\emph{chkpt.idx}) and a proof of correctness of the checkpoint (\emph{chkpt.proof}).
+The synchronization protocol ensures that all indices up to and including \emph{chkpt.idx} are committed.

-Replicas proceed in a series of rounds, each separated by an invocation of the \repair{} subprotocol.
-Replicas initially start a round $i$ speculatively executing requests and periodically synchronizing their logs.
-When the \repair{} subprotocol is triggered, replicas reconcile any diverged state and commit a section of the log, before continuing to round $i + 1$.
-Replicas keep track of the first index in the log of the current round (\emph{startIdx}), since any earlier log entries are committed.
+Replicas also must keep track of round number $i$, which separates rounds of speculative execution from rounds of \repair{}.
+Each time the \repair{} subprotocol succeeds in agreeing on a common log, replicas increment their round number to $i + 1$ and continue speculative execution, ignoring any messages from previous rounds.

-Finally since \repair{} is a leader-based subprotocol derived from PBFT, it also uses an view number $v$ that determines the leader.
-However, $v$ and leaders are \emph{internal} to \repair{}; only the messages and replica state within \repair{} use $v$.
+Finally, since \repair{} is a leader-based subprotocol derived from PBFT, it also uses a view number $v$ that determines the leader.
+However, $v$ and leaders are \emph{internal} to \repair{}; only the messages and replica state within \repair{} use the view number $v$.